-The Sarbanes-Oxley Act added a new criminal insider trading provision (18 U.S.C. § 1348) that has been applied by a few lower courts to criminal prosecutions without requiring the government to prove some of the elements in a traditional insider trading case, such as knowledge of a personal benefit to the tipper.
-In one recent case in New York (United States v.
-Blaszczak), the defendants were acquitted of the traditional insider trading charges but convicted under the new law.
-The new law is modeled after the mail and wire fraud statutes and subjects to criminal prosecution:
+The Sarbanes-Oxley Act added a new criminal insider trading provision that has been applied by a few lower courts to criminal prosecutions without the government having to prove some of the elements in a traditional insider trading case, such as knowledge of a personal benefit to the tipper.
+In one recent case in New York, the defendants were acquitted of the traditional insider trading charges, but convicted under the new law.
+The new law is modeled after the mail and wire fraud statutes, and subjects to criminal prosecution:

-Whoever knowingly executes, or attempts to execute, a scheme or artifice to defraud any person in connection with . . . any security of an issuer with a class of securities registered under section 12 of the [Exchange Act] or to obtain, by means of false or fraudulent pretenses, representations or promises, any money or property in connection with . . . any security of an issuer with a class of securities registered under section 12 of the [Exchange Act]
+Whoever knowingly executes, or attempts to execute, a scheme or artifice to defraud any person in connection with . . . any security of an issuer with a class of securities registered under section 12 of the [Exchange Act] or to obtain, by means of false or fraudulent pretenses, representations, or promises, any money or property in connection with . . . any security of an issuer with a class of securities registered under section 12 of the [Exchange Act]...